Jim Drake (labor organizer)

 James Lynn Drake (December 25, 1937 – September 3, 2001) was an American minister, labor organizer, and community leader.
-A longtime associate of César Chávez, Drake helped organize the early United Farm Workers (UFW) movement and later played a central role in grassroots campaigns for workers' rights, housing, and education across the United States.
+Drake worked with César Chávez in the early United Farm Workers movement and later organized campaigns involving labor, housing, and education.

 Early life and education

 Jim Drake was born on December 25, 1937, in Jefferson, Ohio.
 He spent much of his early childhood in Oklahoma before his family moved to Thermal, California, a small farmworker town in the Coachella Valley.
 His father taught migrant children, and his mother managed the school cafeteria.
 Drake studied philosophy at Occidental College and later graduated from Union Theological Seminary in 1962.
-An ordained minister in the United Church of Christ, Drake initially planned to serve as a pastor for the National Park Service before choosing a path of social activism.
+Drake was ordained in the United Church of Christ and initially planned to serve as a National Park Service pastor.